SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yes, I hope she loves it," Pinkie said.

-Applejack sat there in thought for a moment, thinking of how she could help, before offering, "I can give you my land, I can find a nice secluded spot for you two that has a great view of the sunset, I can even prepare it with a picnic blanket and such."
+Applejack sat there in thought for a moment, thinking of how she could help, before offering, "I can give you my land, I can find a nice secluded spot for you two that has a great view of the sunset.
+I can even prepare it with a picnic blanket and such."

 "Thank you Applejack, that's a great idea," Pinkie replied before the gears in her own head started to turn.

-moments later, Pinkie asked, "can we play our game here?"
+moments later, Pinkie asked, "Can we play our game here?"

 "Sure, just try not to damage anything," Applejack answered.